 Weather + What to Pack for Mulhouse Christmas Markets

 Alsace winters are increasingly mild but get snow, rain, and freezing temperatures.
 Therefore, I always recommend some layers.
 More packing tips are in my German Christmas market packing essentials and Colmar Christmas market guide.
 The weather is quite similar to where I live in Germany, and most of those items should ensure you’re covered in Mulhouse.

 Where to Stay in Mulhouse for Christmas

 We stayed in such a great spot in Mulhouse.
 It was a modern and chic hotel with a great central location.
 Unfortunately, the hotel we stayed at in Mulhouse closed and is now owned by another company.
-Our hotel was decorated to the max for Christmas and we felt like we were stepping into the living room of a dear friend over the holidays.
-However, the design of the new hotel actually looks very similar and the new property has good reviews.
-The best part is that we could essentially walk out the front door and within a couple of steps we were at the Christmas market.
-I can therefore comfortably recommend staying at the La Maison Hotel Mulhouse Center.
+Our hotel was decorated to the max for Christmas, and we felt like we were stepping into the living room of a dear friend over the holidays.
+However, the new hotel’s design looks very similar; the new property has good reviews and a level 3 sustainability award.
+The best part is that we could essentially walk out the front door, and within a couple of steps, we were at the Christmas market.
+I can, therefore, comfortably recommend staying at the La Maison Hotel Mulhouse Center.
 The hotel has parking for a small fee.

 Mulhouse Christmas Market Guide

 The main market takes over the Place de la Réunion and has hundreds of festive stalls selling food, Vin Chaud, handmade crafts, alongside standard cookie-cutter gifts.
 The decorations and lights at this market are top-notch and you’ll notice that the lights and decorations may have a similar theme.
 Mulhouse is known as a textile producer and each year a new Christmas fabric is debuted.
 This fabric pattern becomes the theme of the market.
 I loved walking through the market and noticing the pattern show up in the light displays, on table cloths, gifts, and more.